Policy on Quality

 Examples of Initiatives in Providing Optimal Quality and Customer Satisfaction

-Architectural construction: Exceeding the expectations of the customer by “producing masterpieces” through optimal quality
+Architectural construction: Exceeding the expectations of the customer by “producing masterpieces”

 Our Policy on Quality Begins with the Customer’s Needs

 We proceed with construction based on a Quality Policy Development Chart designed for each project.
 The job site manager is central to this process and the collective strengths of sales, design, branch management, and technical support personnel are marshalled to ascertain the customer’s needs, identify risks.
 We follow up on initiatives and their results through physical site tours to confirm progress and provide guidance and through internal inspections and audits.

 Improving Quality Through Use of BIM in Design and Construction

 Shimizu is now pursuing construction that uses BIM to link the design and build stages, with the goal of linking BIM design data from the construction diagrams and other plans produced by the designer to all stages of the process, from project creation (ordering) through operation.

 We also use the latest computational design on the Shimz DDE platform to produce design proposals, which is the upstream process.
 This enables us to link the 3D data to BIM.